HyperTag/documentation/src/content/sources/react.md

 The `identify` method helps you associate your users and their actions to a unique and recognizable `userID` and any optional `traits` that you know about them.
 We recommend calling an `identify` a single time - when the user's account is first created and only again when their traits change.

-**Note**: Users are automatically assigned an anonymousID before you identify them.
+**Note:** Users are automatically assigned an anonymousID before you identify them.
 The userID is then what connects anonymous activity across mobile iOS devices.

 For example, a simple `identify` looks something like this: